 Media interest reached fever pitch with tv crews and journalists bombarding the SOSREP, Environment Group, Maritime and Coastguard Agency (MCA) and Police for interviews.
 To cater for the unprecedented level of interest, an international media event was held in Sidmouth the day after the grounding where journalists’ interest switched from potential pollution by oil to the ransacking of cargo.
 Chair of the Environment Group, Julian Wardlaw, from the Environment Agency, did 11 media interviews in two hours including two in French!

-First priority was to remove 3,800 tonnes of diesel, bunker fuel and hydraulic oil from the Napoli.
-The ship had lost approximately 10 tonnes of oil shortly after arriving off Branscombe, Beach but favourable winds blew most of it offshore.
+The first priority was to remove 3,800 tonnes of diesel, bunker fuel and hydraulic oil from the Napoli.
+The ship had lost approximately 10 tonnes of oil shortly after arriving off Branscombe beach but favorable winds blew most of it offshore.
 The cargo absorbed a lot of oil – dog biscuits lost from one of the ship’s damaged containers, proved particularly effective!

 Salvage experts worked round the clock to remove oil from the vessel.
 Divers drilled into the hull and emptied oil from all of the ships fuel tanks within eight weeks of beaching.
 The salvage operation was helped by fine weather.